By: Amanda Ringler on January 8th, 2020

 Here you see the per inch R-Value of open cell and closed cell insulation, but one inch isn't going to cut it.

 You want the air seal that spray foam creates, so to create it you need a minimum of 3-inches of open cell or 2-inches of closed cell.
-For example, an area like the roof deck we would recommend 6-inches of open cell or 4- to 5-inches of closed cell.
+For example, an area like the roof deck we would recommend 6- to 10-inches of open cell or 4- to 5-inches of closed cell.

 Spray Foam Insulation Air Seal Graph